 Macro Economic Reasons

 The demand for imported goods and foreign currency will rise if the goods produced by the country with the highest inflation rate are more expensive than those produced by other countries.
 As a result, the country's currency will decline in relation to other currencies.
 In this circumstance, the central bank will raise interest rates in the near term, lowering the danger of inflation.
 Therefore, the value of the country's currency will rise.
-On the other hand, understanding what growth is founded on is crucial in order to better appreciate the impact of economic growth.
+On the other hand, understanding which growth is founded on is crucial in order to better appreciate the impact of economic growth.
 It is critical to determine whether consumption or production is the source of growth.
 Imports rise as a result of consumption-based growth.
 As a result, there will be an increase in the demand for foreign money.
 As a result, the currency of the country will decline.
 If the country's growth is based on investment, production will rise and expenses will fall.
 As a result, exports will rise, and the country's currency will strengthen.

 Capital movements have increased dramatically over time, and they have now surpassed foreign trade in importance.
 Money transfers were more rapid as a result of the opening of branches in every country and the advancement of technology.
 Therefore, foreign capital tends to go to locations where it can make more money.
 The capital's maturity range and the goal for which it acts, on the other hand, are both critical.
 While long-term and investment-oriented capital has a positive impact on the economy and employment in a country, capital movements targeted at profiting from short-term speculative movements, sometimes known as "hot money," generate fluctuations in foreign exchange balances.